Transphobia in the United States: Government actions

 In July 2022, attorneys general from twenty states, including Alabama, Alaska, Arizona, Arkansas, Georgia, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, and West Virginia filed suit against the United States Department of Agriculture over their prohibition of discrimination against LGBTQ people receiving school meals.
 This included discrimination against gender identity.
 In Florida, state education officials told schools to "disregard recent guidance from the Biden administration" that would help protect transgender students under Title IX.
 Florida Education Commissioner, Manny Diaz Jr., called the guidance regarding transgender protections "woke insanity."
 In mid-July, the GOP in the US House of Representatives supported bills that would target transgender athletes with the "Protection of Women and Girls in Sports Act" sponsored by Greg Steube.
 Late in July 2022, Governor Ron DeSantis used a 1947 Florida Supreme Court Decision as guidance in his complaint over a drag show.
 DeSantis alleged that the drag venue violated a public nuisance law.

 Marjorie Taylor Greene, a US Representative, introduced a bill called Protect Children's Innocence Act in August 2022 that would make providing gender-affirming care to minors a class C felony.
 The bill specifies sending anyone who provides such care a prison sentence of 10 to 25 years and would also prohibit the use of federal funds for gender affirming care.
 This would effectively stop anyone who is using Affordable Healthcare Act plans from accessing gender affirming care.

 In September 2022, high school students from the East Baton Rouge Parish Public Schools were told that they were attending a college fair for a school field trip.
 Instead of a fair, they were taken to a church where transgender students faced bullying and discrimination.
-In October of 2020, an intersex transgender woman was arrested after she filed a police report in Bexar County describing her alleged assault.
+In October 2020, an intersex transgender woman was arrested after she filed a police report in Bexar County describing her alleged assault.
 She was outed to the police, who later put her in the male block of the jail.
 As of December 2022, she and local community groups are asking for dropped charges and sensitivity training for the police.
-In November of 2022, the Florida medical board restricted most gender-affirming care for minors.
+In November 2022, the Florida medical board restricted most gender-affirming care for minors.
+In December 2023, Monarch High School in Florida was fined $16,500 total for allowing a transgender athlete to compete in girls' volleyball.
+In 2022, Kentucky banned transgender girls from participating in sports, banning the only girl playing in the state at the time.